abbwilemi/dumb-self-analyzing-car/README.md

 Raspberry Pi
 Software:
 Python for AI and image recognition
-Arduino IDE for microcontroller programming
+Raspberry Pi OS for microcontroller programming

 **Installation and Execution:**
 Requirements
 Raspberry Pi
 Python 3.10+
 Libraries: OpenCV (for text-to-speech synthesis)

 Steps to Run the Project
 Hardware Setup
 Mount the sensors, camera, and speaker on the RC car.

 Software Setup
 Clone the repository:
 bash